narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 - Design a framework for metering resource usage by partner (e.g. storage, server hours, API calls) and integrate it into billing.
 - Improve query planning, optimization, and batching to make sure our transaction jobs are running efficiently.
 - Help buyers and sellers build data workflows on the platform.
-E.g. enabling buyers use the output of one of their purchases as an input filter to another purchase.
+E.g. enabling buyers to use the output of one of their purchases as an input filter to another.
 - Automate table maintenance tasks like file compaction, data retention, choosing partitioning and sort strategies based on statistics gathered about a dataset and historical query patterns, etc.
 - Architect service interfaces and composable subsystems as we scale the team and decompose our monolith.